tasmota/docs/docs/Scripting-Language.md

 USE_SCRIPT_TIMER | enables up to 4 timers
 SCRIPT_GET_HTTPS_JP | enables reading HTTPS JSON WEB Pages (e.g. Tesla Powerwall) LARGE_ARRAYS | enables arrays of up to 1000 entries instead of max 127
+SCRIPT_LARGE_VNBUFF | enables to use 4096 in stead of 256 bytes buffer for variable names
 LITTLEFS_SCRIPT_SIZE S | enables script buffer of size S (e.g.4096)
 USE_GOOGLE_CHARTS | enables defintion of google charts within web section USE_DSIPLAY_DUMP | enables to show epaper screen as BMP image in >w section